-2 How has your organization supported the vision of RSPO to transform markets? (e.g. Funding; Engagement with key stakeholders; Business to business education/outreach)
+2 In addition to the actions already reported in this ACOP how has your organization supported the vision of RSPO to transform markets in other ways? (e.g. Funding; Engagement with key stakeholders; Business to business education/outreach)

 1/ We continuously work with our direct and indirect suppliers to improve traceability of our ingredients.
 Our approach is to work in close collaboration with our first-tier suppliers to train them to tackle palm cultivation challenges and build with them a common strategy that is technically feasible and economically viable in order to deliver sustainable palm oil to the market and "deforestation free" palm to the group.
-In this framework, we have created new methodologies and tools of traceability (2014-2016) and due diligence as the Sustainable Refinery & Crusher Index (2016) shared with all our suppliers in order to support them to cascade the approach to their own suppliers.
-2/ We have also diversified our palm oil sourcing by developing innovative partnerships with suppliers, which allowed us to increase the volumes of Mass Balance for the palm-based derivatives.
-3/ In 2015/2016, we took advantage of several public opportunities to reaffirm our support to RSPO: during workshops and webinars held with our suppliers, during a workshop on deforestation held in London or even through the Task Force of the Consumer Goods Forum on Palm.
+In this framework: - we have created new methodologies and tools of traceability (2014-2016); - we created and launched in October 2016 the Sustainable Palm Index (SPI), which is a tool aimed at evaluating compliance of our direct suppliers of palm derivatives with our Zero Deforestation policy.
+An updated version of the tool better in line with POIG criteria as well as with the Responsible Guidance for Sustainable Palm published by CERES has been released in 2017.
+This tool has been made public, available to all companies and business partners in the sector on L'Oréal's website: https://sharingbeautywithall.loreal.com/innovating/achieving-zero-deforestation/including-fight-against-deforestation-supplier-selection-process - we have developed the Sustainable Refinery & Crusher Index (2016) in order to engage our indirect suppliers (refineries and crushing plants) towards compliance with our Zero Deforestation policy aligned with POIG Charter criteria.
+In 2016 and 2017, this internal tool to L'Oréal has been used as a due diligence in order to evaluate compliance of indirect suppliers with our policy.
+In 2018, L'Oréal will be working with external partners to create a public scorecard of the global palm oil refineries and palm kernel crushers, so that the overall sector, including our direct suppliers for palm derivatives, could benefit from the approach to both make more sustainable procurement choices and engage non-compliant refineries/crushers towards sustainability.
+2/ We have also diversified our palm oil sourcing by developing innovative partnerships with suppliers, which allowed us to increase the volumes of Mass Balance for the palm-based dérivatives covering 51% of our volumes in 2017 with a target of 60% in 2018.
+3/ In 2015/2016/2017, we took advantage of several public opportunities to reaffirm our support to RSPO: during workshops and webinars held with our suppliers, during a workshop on deforestation held in London or even through the Task Force of the Consumer Goods Forum on Palm.
 4/ The SPOTS Project we launched in Sabah (Malaysia) in 2015 contributes to integrate small producers' inclusive models for promoting traceability, RSPO certification and sustainability within global supply chains.
 The RSPO certification has been identified as a target for 500 small producers targeted by the project.
-In addition to this project, we are currently working in Indonesia with our suppliers and NGOs to develop and implement projects at landscape level and connected to our supply chains in order to scale-up our approach and target even more independent smallholders.
+In addition to this project, we are currently working in Indonesia with our suppliers and NGOs to develop and implement projects at landscape level and connected to our supply chains in order to scale-up our approach and target even more independent smallholders and prepare them to be RSPO certified.